Updated on September 15, 2023

 I am so excited to be participating in another round of Cricut Design Space Star.
 This month’s category is Holiday Home Decor/Gift Ideas and our team theme is Natural Holiday.

 I was searching through the image library in Cricut Design Space and found some adorable 3-D pine cones.
 I decided to make a beautiful holiday wreath that I can use for the fall or winter holiday season.

 Disclosure: This post is not sponsored but there are cash prizes available to the winners of this challenge.

 This post contains affiliate links.
 If you purchase something through the link, I may receive a small commission at no extra charge.
 Please read my full disclosure policy here.
 Thank you to Cricut for providing me with some of the products in this post.

 - Cricut Machine

 - 12 x 12 Cutting Mat

-To start, I made three of the 3D pinecones.
-All of the images are from the 3D floral home decor cartridge.
+To start, I made three 3D pinecones.
+All of the images are from the 3D Floral Home Decor image set.
 The handbook was very helpful in showing how to assemble all the different flowers.
-To make the pine cone, you cut out the pine cone shapes using your Cricut Explore.

 Then, cut a piece of floral or jewelry wire.
 I cut mine longer than needed to be sure I had enough space.
 You will add your pieces to the pine cone, starting from the top of the pine cone and working your way down.